-The France Pavilion at the World Expo will serve as a stunning showcase of French excellence and savoir-faire.
+The France Pavilion at the World Expo serves as a stunning showcase of French excellence and savoir-faire.

 Highlighting France at Dubai World Expo